 The only other embroidery tradition which somewhat resembles this is that of Horodok in Western Ukraine, 450 kilometers to the southeast.

-It is tempting to regard these as the remnants of some ancient Slavic type of embroidery, but there is no good evidence one way or the other.
+It is tempting to regard these as the remnants of some ancient Slavic type of embroidery,

 In fact, my sources seem to indicate that White Kurpie embroidery is a recent elaboration of a simpler embroidery tradition like that seen among the Green Kurpie.
 If anyone knows the history better, please let me know.
 The stitches used in White Kurpie embroidery are simple, running stitch, chain stitch, flat stitch, etc. Here is a chart showing many of the basic motifs.This embroidery is always red with some black accents.